Prague Experience logoPrague tourist information & travel guide logo

 map showing Lesser Town Square in Prague

-At its centre, and dividing the square in two, is the magnificent St. Nicholas Church, the Lesser Town’s foremost landmark.
+At the heart of the Lesser Town Square, dividing it in two, is the magnificent St. Nicholas Church, the Lesser Town’s foremost landmark.

 -----------------------------------------------